 It is never satisfied with what it currently has in its possession and despises change.
 It is my self- dominated mind controlling every detail of my life.
 It obsesses on self-preservation and is in a constant battle with the will of God.
 (The Nature of Our Humanity and Being)

 The self-dominated mind prefers death rather than giving up its power and control over my life.
 It would rather drive me to the grave filled with bitterness and anger than be willing to forgive and let go of my hatred for others (murder-suicides).
 Prison time is better than letting go of my pride, resentment, and hostility over anyone telling me what to change in my life.
-Multiple broken relationships, numerous jobs and DUI’s are the tragic consequences of not releasing control of my self-dominated mind over to Christ.
+Many broken relationships, numerous jobs, and DUIs are the tragic consequences of not releasing control of my self-dominated mind over to Christ.
 (Don’t let Anyone Hold You Hostage)

 Self is the enemy exposed in our midst.
-Its deceit rooted in the lies and deception of the heart.
-Even when exposed to the light of God it never dies a permanent death.
+Its deceit is rooted in the lies and deception of the heart.
+Even when exposed to the light of God, it never dies a permanent death.
 It fights and struggles inside of us till our last breath.
 My self-dominated mind hates to relinquish control of my life over to God.
-It is a moment by moment challenge and in Christian terms, “taking up the cross and dying to my will” is a slow and agonizing process because I don’t want anything to take my power and will to control my life away.
+It is a moment-by-moment challenge, and in Christian terms, “taking up the cross and dying to my will” is a slow and agonizing process because I don’t want anything to take my power and will to control my life away.

 And even if our gospel is veiled, it is veiled to those who are perishing.
 The god of this age has blinded the minds of unbelievers so that they cannot see the light of the gospel that displays the glory of Christ, who is the image of God.
 2 Corinthians 4:3-4 NIV

 For we know that our old self was crucified with him so that the body ruled by sin might be done away with, that we should no longer be slaves to sin.
 Romans 6:6 NIV